PM Morrison pulls up Craig Kelly over COVID antics

 Both treatments have been repeatedly dismissed by local and global health experts, including Australia’s chief medical officer Professor Paul Kelly and the Therapeutic Goods Administration.

-Mr Kelly said Prime Minister Scott Morrison had called him on Tuesday afternoon, to ask if he was an anti-vaxxer.
+Mr Kelly said Mr Morrison had called him on Tuesday, to ask if he was an anti-vaxxer.
 Mr Kelly said no.